bjartwolf/ndc-2013-streams/README.md

+// consider putting this in
+client.config('general:navdata demo', 'FALSE');

-this is the code for the node.js part at my NDC 2013 talk
+This is the outline for the code for the node.js/NodeCopter part at my NDC 2013 talk

 # Pipe video to player